HCL-TECH-SOFTWARE/hcl-workload-automation-docker-compose/readmes/readme_DYNAMIC_AGENT.md

 where TWSClientKeyStoreJKS.jks  TWSClientKeyStoreJKS.sth  TWSClientKeyStore.kdb  TWSClientKeyStore.sth are the container keystore and stash file containing your customized certificates.
-For details about custom certificates, see the [online](https://help.hcltechsw.com/workloadautomation/v1021/distr/src_ad/awsadMDMDAcomm.html) documentation.
+For details about certificates, see  [Configuring secure communications](https://[help.hcltechsw.com/workloadautomation/v1021/distr/src_ad/awsadMDMDAcomm.html](https://help.hcl-software.com/workloadautomation/v1024/distr/src_ad/awsadcert.html)).

     See an example where `release_name` = myname and `namespace` = default: